 Callaway Golf clubs Classifications and Types

 At present, there are six classifications of the Callaway Golf clubs.
-The first classification is the drivers which are comprised of two models which are the Big Bertha Fusion FT4 and Big Bertha Titanium 454.
+The first classification is the drivers which are comprised of two models the Big Bertha Fusion FT4 and Big Bertha Titanium 454.

 The next classification of Callaway golf clubs is called the Fairway Woods.
 Fairway Woods have three types of clubs which are Big Bertha Fusion Fairway Woods, Big Bertha Titanium Fairway Woods, and Big Bertha Fairway Woods.

 The next classification of the Callaway golf clubs is a hybrid that is designed for long and distant shots.
-The model for this type of Callaway golf clubs is called Big Bertha Heavenwood Hybrids.
+The model for this type of Callaway golf club is called Big Bertha Heavenwood Hybrids.

 The next classification is called irons which are divided into five types of models and these are Big Bertha, Big Bertha Fusion, X-Tour, X-18, and X-18 Pro.